 Impacts to aquatic resources associated with the Proposed Action would be similar to those resulting from the implementation of Components 1 and 3 as identified in the 2005 ARNS FEIS.
 Approximately 3,715 acres of navigation channel substrate across 96 sites would be dredged to deepen the MKARNS to a 12-foot depth and maintain this depth along the MKARNS.
-Because the main channel of the MKARNS is dredged as needed to maintain the current 9-foot navigation channel, prime aquatic substrate habitat loss due deepening and maintaining the channel to 12 feet and adding river training structures would be minor.
+Because the main channel of the MKARNS is dredged as needed to maintain the current 9-foot navigation channel, prime aquatic substrate habitat loss due to deepening and maintaining the channel to 12 feet and adding river training structures would be minor.

 According to the National Land Cover Database data analyzed, potential direct impacts to aquatic habitat include a loss of 74 acres of woody wetlands and 11 acres of emergent herbaceous wetlands as a result of placing dredged material at the new proposed upland disposal sites.
 Additionally, habitat is expected to be lost as a result of the proposed river training structures, and up to 165 acres of gravel bar habitat may be impacted from dredging efforts.
-Table 4-3 below depicts the maximum potential area that may be impacted by project construction, and the associated habitat mitigation to compensate for those habitat type losses.
+Table 4-10 below depicts the maximum potential area that may be impacted by project construction, and the associated habitat mitigation to compensate for those habitat type losses.

-Hobitot Type Permanent Impact Habitat Mitigation Habitat Type (acres) Acres AAHUs Bottomland Hardwood (Woody Wetlands) 74 135 45 Emergent Herbaceous Wetlands 3,780 2,225 1,365 Gravel Bars 165 165 165 Total 4,019 2,525 1,575
+Habitat Tyrna Permanent Impact Habitat Mitigation Habitat Type (acres) Acres AAHUs Bottomland Hardwood (Woody Wetlands) 74 135 45 Emergent Herbaceous Wetlands/Marsh 3,780 5,854 1,365 Gravel Bars 165 165 165 Total 4,019 6,154 1,575

-Table 4-3.
+Table 4-10.
 Aquatic Habitat Potentially Impacted by the Proposed Action

 The upland sites identified include overly generous areas to be further concentrated upon more detailed surveying and data analysis.
 These upland sites will avoid impacts to aquatic habitat to the greatest extent practicable, therefore the estimated acreages above are expected to be much greater than what impacts will affect in reality.
-Because the upland disposal sites will inevitably adversely impact aquatic habitat, minor long-term impacts to these areas are expected as a result of the Proposed Action.
-However, mitigation will be completed for approximately 130 acres of bottomland hardwood habitat and roughly 250 acres of marsh habitat as identified in the Mitigation Plan (Appendix F).
+Additionally, the proposed quantity of river training structures will be refined and reduced during PED, and anticipated adverse impacts will lessen correspondingly.
+Appropriate mitigation will be calculated and implemented to offset significant aquatic habitat loss upon the finalization of designs for each construction phase.
+Upland disposal sites and river training structures are anticipated to cause minor, long-term adverse impacts to existing aquatic habitat; however, with the implementation of avoidance, minimization, and compensatory mitigation measures, impacts are expected to be less than significant as a result of the Proposed Action.
+Mitigation will be conducted commensurate with impacts for bottomland hardwood, marsh/backwater, and gravel bar habitat as identified in the Mitigation Plan (Appendix F) to ensure adverse impacts to aquatic resources are less than significant.
 The creation of new aquatic habitat to compensate for that lost by the construction of upland disposal sites will decrease the severity of effects felt along the MKARNS study area.

 Gravel substrate is also an important habitat to aquatic life for spawning, food production, shelter, and hydrologic diversity.
-Approximately 165 acres of gravel substrate could potentially be impacted and would require mitigation through relocation or creation of gravel bars.
+Approximately 165 acres of gravel substrate could potentially be impacted and would require mitigation through relocation or creation of gravel bars to ensure less than significant impacts to gravel habitat.
 Flooding events have changed the quantity and locations of gravel substrate identified prior to the 2005 FEIS along the MKARNS, and sampling for gravel should occur prior to any dredging operations to minimize impacts from the Proposed Action.